DebarshiDey23/nlp-hw/llm_opt/README.md

 What to Submit
 =====
-We create two assignments, guesser and buzzer, for this HW.
-Please submit following files to both (for our grading convenience!).
-For guesser, the leaderboard will show precision and recall.
-The buzzer's leaderboard will show expected win, best_score, buzz ratio, buzz position.
+We create an assignment where you will submit your trained guesser and buzzer.
+Please submit following files to Gradescope.

 * Your `analysis.pdf` file (if you don't go beyond the "Good Enough", you must at least establish your baseline values).